napari/napari/docs/naps/2-conda-based-packaging.md

   explicitly (thus overriding the historic preference).
 For napari, this means that every plugin installation will be recorded in the history file, accumulating over time.
 If we compound this with `napari` updates, the problem gets larger with every new release.
-* Guarantee of success: updating an environment to the latest napari release might now work right away, specially if the user has installed plugins that have conflicting packaging metadata.
+* Guarantee of success: updating an environment to the latest napari release might not work right away, specially if the user has installed plugins that have conflicting packaging metadata.
 Even if the installation succeeds, insufficient/incorrect metadata might result in the wrong packages being installed, rendering the napari installation non-operational!